Architecture of Belarus

 The architecture of Belarus spans a variety of historical periods and styles and reflects the complex history, geography, religion and identity of the country.
 Several buildings in Belarus have been designated as UNESCO World Heritage Sites in recognition of their cultural heritage, and others have been placed on the tentative list.

 Kievan Rus'

 The lands that are now Belarus were part of the Kievan Rus' civilization, which is considered to be the progenitor of modern Ukraine, Belarus, and Russia.
 The Principality of Polotsk, and especially its capital at Polotsk, was an early cultural center of Belarus.
 The Saint Sophia Cathedral in Polotsk is one example of Rus' architecture that survives in Belarus, although it has been heavily modified, and the Saint Eufrosyne Monastery in Polotsk also dates from this period.
-Kalozha Church in Grodno can also be dated to this time.
+Kalozha Church in Grodno and Annunciation Church in Vitebsk can also be dated to this time.

 Polish-Lithuanian Commonwealth

 In 1307 the Principality of Polotsk was formally absorbed into the Grand Duchy of Lithuania.
 In 1386 the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania entered into a de facto personal union, and the 1569 Union of Lublin consolidated the lands of the Grand Duchy of Lithuania and the Kingdom of Poland into a single state, the Polish-Lithuanian Commonwealth.
 The Commonwealth period saw the rise of the distinct Belarusian Gothic architectural style across the lands of what are now Belarus, Poland and Lithuania.
 Some of these buildings consist of fortified churches, and historian Andrew Wilson observed that a unique "Gothic-Orthodox" architectural style emerged in Belarus at this time.
 Although many of these structures are Orthodox churches, after the Union of Brest in 1596 many Belarusians embraced the Uniate faith.
 The Church of St. Michael, Synkavichy and the Church of the Nativity of the Blessed Virgin Mary, Muravanka are two fine examples of this architectural style.